Question: Why do I keep throwing up on period? Is vomiting first day of period sign of pregnancy?

 This thick uterine lining, called endometrium, continues to increase in size throughout the latter part of your menstrual cycle.
 This happens because a woman’s body naturally prepares for pregnancy, and a thick endometrium help to house a fertilized egg (if you get pregnant).

-In women that do not conceive (or never had sexual intercourse), this endometrium is washed out as your period with bleeding for 5- 7 days.
+In women that do not conceive, this endometrium is washed out as your period with bleeding for about 3–7 days.

-Before your period starts, your body starts producing prostaglandins, and it works to make your uterus muscles contract, and then, expel the endometrium out of your womb.
-In women, that have high levels of prostaglandins, they may experience different symptoms, including vomiting.
+Before your period starts, your body releases more prostaglandins, and it works to make your uterus muscles contract, and then expel the endometrium out of your womb.
+In women that have high levels of prostaglandins, they may experience different symptoms, including vomiting.

 First of all, high levels of prostaglandins make your womb contract excessively, meaning, it causes pain that makes you have less appetite for food.

-Also, prostaglandins can move into your other body system, including your digestive tract and affect your intestines.
-If this happens, you will feel nausea and vomiting.
+Also, prostaglandins can affect other body systems, including your digestive tract and intestines.
+If this happens, you will feel nausea, vomiting, and sometimes diarrhea or loose stool around your period.

 Vomiting on period: When to worry?

-Most time, women who experience vomiting during period will not have any other symptom.
-In fact, in most women, hormone changes with high prostaglandins is the cause.
+Most time, women who experience vomiting during period will just have the usual cramps and may not have anything seriously wrong.
+In many women, hormone changes with high prostaglandins is the cause.
+Cleveland Clinic

 1. Endometriosis

-If you are experiencing severe cramps and vomiting during period, it could be due to endometriosis.
+If you are experiencing severe cramps and vomiting during period, it could be due to endometriosis, especially if the pain has been getting worse over many cycles.

 Endometriosis is a common medical condition that affects young menstruating women, and involve the unusual displacement of your womb’s endometrium to other parts of your body.

 It could be located in your oviducts (fallopian tubes), ovaries, or within your abdomen.
 To be frank, most women that have endometriosis mainly complain of unbearable cramps before and during menstruation.
-But also, they experience an increased urge to throw up during period.
+But some women also feel very nauseous and may want to throw up during period because the pain is so intense.
+Mayo Clinic+

-Other symptoms of endometriosis are heavy vaginal bleeding that may last a long time.
-This means you now have much more sanitary pads or tampoon than usual.
+Other symptoms of endometriosis are heavy vaginal bleeding that may last a long time or bleeding between periods.
+This means you now have much more sanitary pads or tampon than usual.

 Also, you may feel nauseous, back pain, painful sexual intercourse, and body weakness.